About Families Overcoming Addiction

 So, welcome – we are glad to have you with us and hope we can help make your journey a little less lonely and a lot more hopeful.

 Hi, I’m Sue, Chairperson and a Peer Support Facilitator of the Families Overcoming Addiction support group.

 I have a passion for working with families who have a loved one with addiction issues, to help them find ways to minimise their stress and enhance their well-being.
-I’ve been working with people affected by the addiction of a family member for the past 12 years and for 11 of those years, worked in a hospital drug and alcohol service as Family and Whānau Advisor.
+I’ve been working with people affected by the addiction of a family member since 2006 and for 11 of those years, worked in a hospital Drug and Alcohol Service as Family and Whānau Advisor.

 The Family Whānau Advisor role provided an opportunity for me to advocate for family inclusive practice in treatment facilities and to take a systemic approach to helping addiction services, locally, regionally and nationally, to improve the way they work with families and whānau.